 Prerequisite: an audition; consent of department chair.

-applied music classes
+Applied Music Classes

 Artist teachers in violin, viola, cello, string and electric bass, piano, piano accompanying*, harpsichord*, organ*, flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, trombone, low brass, percussion, guitar, harp, composition*, and voice are available to all students who wish to study applied music.

 *Prerequisite: proficiency in piano and consent of instructor.

 Composition lessons and classes in keyboard, brass, woodwind, and string literature are also available.
 Credit for applied music study is granted after the student has satisfactorily passed an examination by a faculty committee (jury exam) at the close of each term.
-Two hours daily practice per weekly hour lesson are expected of all students taking applied music.
+Daily practice is expected of all students taking applied music.